caltechlibrary/eprints-vagrant/README.md

-# An E-Prints Development VM
+# An EPrints 3.3 Development VM

+## Requirement

++ Vagrant 2.x or better

 ## Outline